Irving Resnick: Sonny Liston

 Notable professional boxer Sonny Liston was the former heavyweight boxing champion of the world, when Liston went to Las Vegas to train for his rematch with Muhammad Ali.
 In Las Vegas, Liston met Resnick and his friend, the fellow former world heavyweight boxing champion, Joe Louis, who, according to F.B.I. files, was by now working for Resnick as an enforcer during Resnick's money-collecting visits to gamblers who had gambling debts to pay for.

 Resnick and Liston became close; Resnick would hang out with the boxer and buy him clothes and other items.
 According to an unidentified F.B.I. source, however, before Liston's first fight with Ali, Resnick called him (the F.B.I. source) and told him to bet on Liston and that Liston would win that fight by a second-round knockout.
 When Ali beat Liston in the seventh-round, Resnick lost a lot of money.
 However, a Houston, Texas, gambler named Barnett Magids has been reported as telling the F.B.I. during an interview, that Resnick advised him not to place any bets on the fight, and to just watch it on television and see how it (the first Ali-Liston match) unfolded.
 According to the Magids interview, Resnick knew Liston would lose the bout.

 Resnick became Liston's manager, a position he shared with a man named Jack Nilon.
 Nilon later declared that, for Ali-Liston II, as the former champion Liston trained in Miami Beach, Florida, Resnick, who had accompanied Liston to training camp, bet a lot of money on Liston for Liston to defeat Ali at some Florida casinos.
 Ali won that fight by a first-round knockout.

 Liston was found dead by his wife, Geraldine Liston, at their Las Vegas home on January 5, 1971.
-Liston's death was ruled as happening from a heroine overdose by investigators, but there have been several conspiracy theories over the years about it.
+Liston's death was ruled as happening from a heroin overdose by investigators, but there have been several conspiracy theories over the years about it.
 Resnick has been tied to a number of them, including one told by a former Las Vegas policeman named Larry Gandy during 2014 to American book writer Shaun Assael for Assael's book The Murder of Sonny Liston.
 Gandy told Assael that drug dealer Earl Cage had Liston murdered, but in 1982, a police informant named Irwin Peters had said that it was Gandy who murdered Liston and that Resnick had hired him (Gandy) to kill the boxer, by way of a lethal heroin injection, over a monetary debt Liston had with Resnick.
 None of the conspiracy theories or declarations have been found to be true, and Liston's death remains, officially, as caused by an accidental heroin overdose.
 Informant Peters also died in mysterious circumstances: in 1987, he was found dead inside his car; the police blamed his death on a faulty car exhaust; Peters' family, however, believes that foul play was involved in Peters' death.